-With the release of our new database atDNA 10.2 you can now find out if you have a high match to either admixed or official enrolled Cherokees, along with a total of 50 North American Indian tribes.
-The two new reference populations called U.S. Cherokee Admixed (n = 62) and U.S. Cherokee Admixed (n=92) were created in house from a combination of participants in our Cherokee DNA Studies who traced their mother’s mitochondrial lineage to a Cherokee woman and a random sample of customers who indicated to us that they identified as Cherokee.
+With the release of our new database atDNA 10.3 you can now find out if you have a high match to either admixed or official enrolled Cherokees, along with a total of more than 50 North, Central, and South American Indian tribes.
+The two reference populations called U.S. Cherokee Admixed (n = 62) and U.S. Cherokee Admixed (n=92) were created in house from a combination of participants in our Cherokee DNA Studies who traced their mother’s mitochondrial lineage to a Cherokee woman and a random sample of customers who indicated to us that they identified as Cherokee.
 Most excitingly, we added the first available tribal data with a new population called U.S. Cherokee Enrolled (n=33) in July 2018.
 For more information on the Cherokee people see our population page.

-Your personal DNA profile is compared with our data for 26 American Indian populations from eight countries in North and South America.
-In addition to Cherokee, possible matches included Apache, Navajo, Salishan, Inuit, Lumbee, Maya, Huichols and Canadian aboriginal tribes, representing a total of nearly 4,000 subjects who identified as Native American, American Indian, indigenous or aboriginal in forensic studies.
+Your personal DNA profile is compared with our data for more than 50 American Indian populations from numerous countries in North, Central, and South America.
+In addition to Cherokee, possible matches included Apache, Navajo, Salishan, Inuit, Lumbee, Maya, Huichols and Canadian aboriginal tribes, representing a total of nearly 5,000 subjects who identified as Native American, American Indian, indigenous or aboriginal in forensic studies.

 If you receive a positive match your report will include a Special Cherokee Match Certificate.
 If you do not receive a high Cherokee match your report will include a Deluxe Native American Certificate listing your other Native American matches, depending on your results.
 You may also order a quality color print of your certificate that is mailed to you.